GshunS/MyBlogs/README.md

       - etc.

    - To access protected APIs, follow these steps:
-      1. Use CreateAuthor API to create an author
+      1. Use post(/api/authors) API to create an author
       2. Access login API from [JWT API](https://tempblogjwt.azurewebsites.net/swagger/index.html) using the accountNumber and password you just created
       3. If successful, you will receive a token in the response body: response["data"]
       4. Go back to [blogs API](https://mytempblogswebapi.azurewebsites.net/swagger/index.html).
 Click the Authorize icon at the top right corner.